Gordon Burford: Glo Chief

-Glo Chief was then name originally chosen as a replacement for Sabre for the larger Glow plug engines.
+Glo Chief was the name originally chosen as a replacement for Sabre for the larger Glow plug engines.
 Gordon later decided to use Taipan for all his engine designs.

 Taipan

 Taipan is the brand name that is synonymous with the name Gordon Burford.
 Hundreds of thousands of these engines were produced and sold worldwide.

 Taipan Marine Engines

 A line of Taipan diesel and glow marine engines were also produced in various sizes and configurations over the years.
 These are not detailed here.
 Details about these and all other Burford engines can be found in the book, Gordon Burford's Model Engines by Maris Dislers.